KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interthread.md

 // Both threads are waiting endlessly AND also locking the network and the harddisk for any other threads that might arrive
 ```

 Note: this example is not entirely realistic, as the network and harddisk can generally be used by multiple threads and processes concurrently.
 This is because the OS (or even the hardware itself) has layers of abstraction, but also complex ways of detecting and preventing deadlocks from happening (for extra information, see [this presentation](http://lass.cs.umass.edu/~shenoy/courses/fall15/lectures/Lec11.pdf) (this is not course material)).
-Still, you can pretty easily make this mistake in your own program when accessing shared memory, so watch out!
+Still, you can pretty easily make this mistake in your own program when accessing multiple pieces of shared memory, so watch out!

 ## Semaphore